gravitational/teleport/docs/4.3/enterprise/workflow/index.md

 ```

 **Admin Role**
-This role lets the admin approve the contractor's request.
+This role allows the admin to approve the contractor's request.
 ```yaml
 kind: role
 metadata: